Setup

 Installation

-We currently provide the walrus client binary for macOS (Intel and Apple CPUs) and Ubuntu:
+We currently provide the walrus client binary for macOS (Intel and Apple CPUs), Ubuntu, and Windows:

 OSCPUArchitecture